joostdecock/site/pages/docs/core/classdocs/patterns/core/pattern.md

 ## Public methods overview

-This [`Pattern`](pattern) class has 35 public methods, which is a lot.
+This [`Pattern`](pattern) class has a lot of public methods.

-To help you make sense of it all, we've grouped similar methods together.
+To help you make sense of it all, I've grouped similar methods together.
 In addition to grouping the methods, here are some general guidelines that will help you make sense of them all:

 ### Public methods patterns must implement